huntiep/legv8debug/README.md

 ### Supported commands
 - `q`: quit the debugger
-- `r`: run the program until a breakpoint is hit or the program terminates
+- `r [X]`: run the program until a breakpoint is hit or the program terminates.
+If X is provided X breakpoints are skipped which is useful for skipping X loop iterations.
 - `b X`: set a breakpoint at line X.
 - `s [X]`: run X instructions.
 If no X is provided defaults to 1.
 - `d`: prints registers and memory values in a format similar to hexdump, little-endian